SparklePigBang/cunt-soul/README.md

 To win the game a player must simply play all of their face down cards; however, play continues until last place has been decided, this player is dubbed the 'sole-cunt'.

-Abilities
+Card Abilities
 --------------

-Each value has a special ability that comes into effect each time a card with that value is played.
-Initially this is the base value, but sometimes this will be the derived value.
+Each link has a special ability.
+Initially, this special ability is determined by its syntactic value, as given in the following table.

 Value   | Ability
 --------|-------------------------------------------
 `2`     | *Overrules*\*.
-`3`     | Following player must play a base-`3`.
+`3`     | Following player must play a syntactic-`3` or syntactic-`Joker`.
-`4`     | Allows the player to play a run of cards—in terms of base value—from `4` up to at least up to `6`.
-All cards in the run are 'ability-less': their card abilities are not in effect.
-Multiples of cards of the same base value may still be placed.
+`4`     | Allows the player to extend the current chain by playing a run of links from the `4` up to at least up to `6`.
+All links in the chain are 'ability-less': their abilities are not in effect.
-`5`     | Allows the player to swap any one card in their hand with one of their face up cards, if they want.
+`5`\*\* | Allows the player to swap any one card in their hand with one of their face up cards, if they want.
 Note that a horizontal face up card must be replaced by a horizontal face up card.
 `6`     | *Overrules*\*.
-When played, its derived value becomes the *derived* value of the previous card and then the game proceeds as it had been its derived value; for example, when playing a `6` on `5`, the derived value of the `6` becomes the derived value of the `5`—that is, a `5`—and then the player who played the `6` can swap with a face up card, as per the ability of the `5`.
-Note, when a `6` is played as the first card in the discard pile, it gets the special derived value of `table`.
+When played, its semantic value of the link becomes the *semantic* value of the previous link and then the game proceeds as it had been its semantic value; for example, when playing a `6` on `5`, the semantic value of the `6` becomes the semantic value of the `5`—that is, a `5`—and then the player who played the `6` can swap with a face up card, as per the ability of the `5`.
+Note, when a `6` is played as the first link in the discard pile, it gets the special semantic value of `table`.
 `7`     | *Overrules*\*.
-The player decides whether the following player must play higher or lower in base value than `7`. `7`s can be played on `7`s.
+The player decides whether the following player must play higher or lower in syntactic value than `7`. `7`s can be played on `7`s.
-`8`     | Skips the turn of the following player.
+`8`\*\* | Skips the turn of the following player.
-`9`     | Any card can be played on a `9`.
+`9`     | Any link can be played on a `9`.
 `10`    | *Overrules*\*.
 Burns the discard pile.
 `J`     | The player gets to choose whose turn it will be after them (they cannot choose themselves).
-`Q`     | The player must play another card after playing a `Q`, but it must be able to be played on a `Q`.
+`Q`     | The player must extend the current chain by playing another link after playing the `Q` (but it must be able to be played on a `Q`: if they cannot do so, they must pick up the discard pile).
-`K`     | Changes the direction of play i.e. clockwise to anti-clockwise or vice-versa.
+`K`\*\* | Changes the direction of play i.e. clockwise to anti-clockwise or vice-versa.
-`A`     | High card, if a player plays on an ace they must pick up additional cards equal to the number of aces in the stack.
+`A`\*\* | High card; if a player plays on an ace they must pick up additional cards equal to the number of aces in the link.
-`Joker` | Cancels the power of the previous card, and its derived value becomes the *base* value of the previous card.
-Can be played on absolutley any card (including a `3`). `Joker`s act retroactively, and as such may give rise to paradoxes (see below).
-Like the `6`, when the `Joker` is played as the first card in the discard pile, it gets the special derived value of `table`.
+`Joker` | Cancels the power of the previous link, and its semantic value becomes the *syntactic* value of the previous card.
+Can be played on absolutley any value (including a `3`). `Joker`s act retroactively, and as such may give rise to paradoxes (see below).
+Like the `6`, when the `Joker` is played as the first card in the discard pile, it gets the special semantic value of `table`.

-\* Able to be placed on cards which have a greater derived value.
+\* Able to be placed on cards which have a greater semantic value (except when a played `7` prevents this).

-Every card power stacks (so placing two `8`s skips two people).
-Note that this has no effect on the `Q`s for the following reason: Though playing multiple `Q`s should require the player to play multiple cards together, mulitple `Q`s can also be interpreted as a string of `Q`s, where each is played because of the previous' power.
+\*\* These card abilities stack within links.

-There is one non card specific effect: whenever four cards of the same base value are played consecutively, they burn.
+There is one non card specific effect: whenever four cards of the same syntactic value are played consecutively, they burn.

 Jokers and Paradoxes
 --------------------

 Since `Joker`s act retroactively, paradoxes can arise.
-For example, if a `Joker` is played on an `8`, then the `Joker` cancels the power of the `8` (skipping a person), so that the `Joker` couldn't have been played, but then the `8`s power wouldn't have been cancelled, so the `Joker` would have been played, and so on.
+For example, if a `Joker` link is played on an `8`, then the `Joker` cancels the power of the `8` (skipping a person) retroactively, so that the `Joker` couldn't have been played, but then the `8`s power wouldn't have been cancelled, so the `Joker` would have been played, and so on.
 This situation causes the discard pile to burn, as above.
-The cards for which this situation arises are: `8`, `Q`, `J` (when the person chosen by the `J`-placer would not normally be next), `K` (in games of more than two people), `6` (if the `6` is played on a card of higher derived value).
+The values for which this situation arises are: `8`, `Q`, `J` (when the person chosen by the `J`-placer would not normally be next), `K` (in games of more than two people), `6` (if the `6` is played on a card of higher semantic value).

 The fact that `Joker`s act retroactively also has other concequences.
 When a `Joker` is played on a `4` which has been used to start a run, the player who played the `4` and the run must pick up the whole run (excluding the `4`).
 When a `Joker` is played on a `5` that was used to swap a card, the player who played the `5` and swapped must swap back.